neam/vagrant-docker-local-dev-vm/README.md

     scripts/setup-containers.sh

 Note: Currently the above command seems to fail due to a vagrant bug (`padding error, need 3037648479 block 16`), but it is most likely a false alarm, the containers should be up and running.
 Re-run the script if this happens (to be sure).

-In the local CMS code, adapt `local/envbootstrap.php` to use the database details given by:

-    scripts/list-db-credentials.sh

 After this, the getting-started instructions should be continued in the CMS readme.